Narail District: Points of interest

 Narail Victoria College and Collegiate School is one of the oldest modern high schools in Bangladesh, established in 1858 by the landlords of Narail who were proponents of education.
 They also established a girls' school, a rarity in Bangladesh at that time.
 This was the Shib Shankar Memorial Girls' School.
 This school closed down due to lack of funding after the landlords left for India.
 It was reopened by some local enthusiasts, like J. Bhattacharjee, S. Biswas and B. Bhowmic.
 They borrowed furnishings from the neighbours.
 They went house to house soliciting parents to send their children to the school.

 Narail Palace was one of the biggest landlord mansions in Bengal.
 When the Hindu landlords left for Kolkata after the partition of India, the mansion was looted and vandalised, and gradually collapsed.
 There are still some remains present, including the Kaalibaari (temple of goddess Kali), Shibmondir (temple of Shiva) and the Bandha ghaat on the River Chitra.
 Some local people initially continued the famous Durga Puja in the mansion, but this was discontinued after a few years.
 Part of the building was used for some time as a government office.
 Due to lack of maintenance, it gave in.

 Kalia Palace was another large landlord mansions in Bengal.
 Some landlords lived in Naragati.
 Naragati was a thana in the British period.
 The predecessor of Robi Sankar & Uday Sankar lived in Kalia.

+Famous dancer Uday Shankar and Ravi Shankar ancestral home is in Kalia sub-division of Narail district which is now known as Kalia rest house.

 The famous writer Bankim Chandra Chattopadhyay was a magistrate in Narail.
 His book Neelkuthi was based on the forceful cultivation of indigo in Narail by the East India Company.

 Sheikh Mohammed Sultan (10 August 1923 – 10 October 1994; better known as SM Sultan, Bengali: এস এম সুলতান), was a Bengali avant-garde artist who worked in painting and drawing, was born in Narail District.
 His fame rests on his striking depictions of exaggeratedly muscular farmers engaged in the activities of their everyday lives.
 He is the son of Sheikh Mohammed Mecher Ali & Mohammed Meherunnesa.

 Narail was once declared independent from the British Raj by Shorola di (Sister Shorola), as she was known at the time by her followers of the independence movement of India.
 But this "independence" lasted for only three days.